Last updated on December 4, 2020 at 16:47

 Atherosclerosis means “gruel hardening” and is one of the worst guys when it comes to increased morbidity and mortality in the Western world.
 It underlies the pathogenesis of coronary, cerebral and peripheral vascular disease.
 So, make sure to understand and learn this well, because this will follow you through your whole career as a medical doctor.
 Also, don’t mix arteriosclerosis and atherosclerosis.

-There are three general patterns of sclerosis with different clinical and pathologic consequences:
+Thickening and hardening of the arterial wall is called arteriosclerosis.
+There are three general patterns of arteriosclerosis with different clinical and pathologic consequences: